MichelleKendall/MichelleKendall.github.io/_posts/2020-05-29-interpreting-covid19-antibody-tests.md

 ## An example

-To keep the numbers nice, let's consider a place where prevalence is about 10%.
+To keep the numbers nice, let's consider a place where prevalence is about 10%, so 1 in 10 people have been infected.
 (In the UK at the end of May 2020 it is probably a bit lower in most areas and a bit higher in some - see <a href="https://www.gov.uk/government/publications/national-covid-19-surveillance-reports/sero-surveillance-of-covid-19" target="_blank"> here</a> for a current report.)
 If you test 1000 people (and they are a nice representative sample, etc.) there should be 100 people who have had COVID-19.
 If your test is 99% sensitive then 99 of them will get the appropriate positive result; one will not (a "<a href="https://en.wikipedia.org/wiki/False_positives_and_false_negatives" target="_blank" > false negative</a>").
 If your test is 98% specific then 882 (= 0.98 x 900) people will get the appropriate negative result.